juanfresia/bash-junkie/_posts/2020-04-23-bash-conditionals.md

 Another _big_ difference lies in error handling.
 Remember the quirk commands had when dealing with errors?
-A command has only its exit code to output both the result of the comparison _and_ tell if an error happened; there is no way around that.
-But making `[[` part of shell syntax gives us more power on how to handle errors.
-Now the bash itself can halt the whole thing up if an error happens while traversing the _compound command_, just the same as it would stop a command from executing if a bad substitution happened.
+A command has only its exit code to output both the result of the comparison _and_ tell us if an error had happened; there is no way around that.

+Making `[[` part of shell syntax gives us more power on how to handle errors.
+Now bash itself can halt the whole thing up if an error happens while traversing the _compound command_, just the same as it would stop a command from executing if a bad substitution happened.

-Take the `-d` flag, that checks if a particular file is a directory.
-It of course _always_ need a parameter (i.e. the file to check), but look what happens when we omit that value with `[` and with `[[`.
+Take the `-d` flag, as an example.
+It checks if a particular file is a directory.
+Obviously, it _always_ need a parameter (i.e. the file to check), but look what happens when we omit that value with `[` and with `[[`.

 ```
 # No error, it just evaluates to false